Explore the Majestic Rock Fortress of Sigiriya, Sri Lanka.

-More photos can be seen in the video below this article.
+More photos in the video below.

 Sigiriya, or “Lion Rock” Sri Lanka